 Advantages of a decoupled accelerator

-Optimized reducing development time.
+• Optimized to reduce development time.

-Control of brand across multiple sites.
+• Control of brand across multiple sites.

-Swap platforms without impacting customer experience
+• Swap platforms without impacting customer experience

-Reduced time-to-market for future development
+• Reduced time-to-market for future development

 The dual-core setup of Drupal Commerce and Drupal CMS is a powerful combination that empowers Concept2’s non-technical resources, such as marketers and administrators, to build and maintain an unrivalled customer experience, propelling their online presence and maintaining leadership in their industry.